 The natural cleaning hack using vinegar diluted with water will also work a treat for keeping your pantry clean without the need for harsh chemicals – ideal for kitchen storage ideas where you store food.

 2. Ensure everything is air tight

-Before you start to put food items back stop the appeal of a hiding place, such as an open bag of flour or opened cereal box, by making everything air tight.
-Store dried goods in sealed jars and invest in some food preserving clips to keep packets closed.
+Before you start to put food items back, make sure everything is air tight.
+Store dried goods in sealed jars and invest in some food preserving clips, like these KitchenCraft Bag Clips, 20 for £4.50 at Harts of Stur, to keep packets closed.
 The most common food moth is the Indianmeal moth that can infest bread, cereals, flour, spices, rice and other dried goods.

 Do moths eat clothes?

 Not exactly.
 Adult moths do not have mouths, so those irritating holes are caused by moth eggs and caterpillar-like larvae chewing through your clothes.
 So while seeing moths flying around in your home is a problem, the main issue is their larvae, which are doing all the damage.

 There are over 2,500 species of moths in the UK, but only six of these species eat clothing.
 These include the Common Clothes Moth and the Case Bearing Clothes Moth.
 These aren't the moths you see flitting around at night, but the ones you don't see.

 Moths breed continuously all year round, but are at their most prevalent between June and October.
 A female moth can lay up to 200 eggs at a time.
 Each larve take between two to 9 months to mature into a moth.
 That's a lot of time for them to do some serious munching.

 If you can't tell if a hole is moth created or not Julia explains: 'Wear holes normally have a slight pull, where they have been caught or look a bit thread bear around the hole, if it was on the elbow or under the arm.
 A moth hole is a carefully clean hole that has been eaten very neatly.'